 Since fibromyalgia is not a disease, but rather a range of symptoms related to multisystem imbalances, there is no single, surefire treatment for the condition.
 Primary physicians will typically prescribe some sort of pain medication or an anti-depressant to manage symptoms; however, those medications do not address the chronic nature of the condition or the loss of function that chronic pain and distress typically bring.
 Treatments will typically begin with pain-relieving modalities to provide relief and promote healing.
 Some effective treatments may include, acupuncture and Chinese medicine, trigger point therapy, massage, stretching, electrical stimulation, or other therapeutic tools beneficial to your recovery.
 After this, your treatments will shift toward active therapies, such as muscle strengthening, range-of-motion activities, and cardiovascular exercises.
 Studies have shown that cardiovascular exercise paired with postural strengthening activities not only relieves widespread pain, but also increase energy levels, improves sleep, and elevates mood.

 Regardless of where you are on your journey, it is possible to find relief from even your worst fibromyalgia symptoms, through our complementary medicine services.
-Contact Vineyard Complementary Medicine today at West Tisbury, MA for more information, or to schedule your evaluation and find out how physical therapist can get you started on the road to recovery.
+Contact Vineyard Complementary Medicine today at Edgartown, MA for more information, or to schedule your evaluation and find out how physical therapist can get you started on the road to recovery.